dllmkdir/Moog-DFAM-MIDI-sync/README.md

 [https://github.com/arduino-libraries/MIDIUSB](https://github.com/arduino-libraries/MIDIUSB)

-First, download the MIDUSB library available on Arduino. (version 1.0.3 is recommended)
+First, download the MIDIUSB library available on Arduino. (version 1.0.3 is recommended)

 We added the main src folder of this library just for reference.
 These are the most important files on the library.